 …and where to find it

 Once you’ve answered the questions above, the next step is to locate this information.
-Talking to your college counselor, attending free presentations by colleges that visit your school or city, and even utilizing college rankings and other well-known publications to find out about locations, number of students, and majors offered can be a great jumping-off point.
+Talking to your college counselor, attending free presentations by colleges that visit your school or city, and even utilizing college rankings and other well-known publications to find out about locations, number of students, and majors offered can be a great starting point.
 Look at where alumni from your secondary school have attended and explore colleges attended by some of your role models.

 Can I really commit to a college abroad?

 Studying in the United States—or in any foreign country—is an experience that brings both challenges and great benefits.
 Colleges and universities worldwide welcome students from across the globe and allow you to engage in respectful dialogue about politics, culture, economics, religion, and so much else with students from backgrounds that are entirely different from your own.
 US colleges and universities also encourage research, internships, and other experiential learning that allows you to put your theory into practice.
-The college experience is truly a once-in-a-lifetime opportunity that sets you up with the soft skills you’ll need for success after graduation, including creativity, communication skills, critical and analytical thinking, and leadership.
+The university experience is truly a once-in-a-lifetime opportunity that sets you up with the soft skills you’ll need for success after graduation, including creativity, communication, critical and analytical thinking, and leadership.

-You may also be concerned about the cost of a college education.
+You may also be concerned about the cost of a university education.
 Universities know this, and because they want international students on their campuses, there are often many resources available to help make that cost more manageable.
 Ask your school counselor and admission officers at your prospective institutions about special scholarship funds, employment programs, or other financial aid opportunities available for international students.